Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 Undoubtedly leading through uncertain times can be incredibly challenging.
 But while it’s certainly difficult, it’s not impossible.
-In this post series, we discuss strategies and some practical key tips that can help leaders gain clarity to lead effectively in challenging, uncertain times.
+In Part I of this series, we discuss strategies and some practical key tips that can help leaders gain clarity to lead effectively in challenging, uncertain times.

 Leader Defining Moment: Navigating Uncertainty

-When change upends the familiar and fog obscures the path forward, leaders face a defining moment: help navigate through the uncertainty and chaos, or watch your organization drift into disarray.
+And it’s exactly when change disrupts the familiar and obscures the path forward, that leaders face a defining moment: help navigate through the uncertainty and chaos, or watch your team and your organization drift into disarray.

-In this series, I share practical strategies to transform uncertainty from a threat into an opportunity.
+In this series, I share practical strategies to transform uncertainty from a threat into an opportunity for leaders faced with major complexity and change.

 Strategy: Take a Knee – Time (and a Plan) is your Friend